nautobot/nautobot-app-ssot/docs/dev/jobs.md

 # Tutorial: Developing a Data Source Integration

-This tutorial will walk you through building a custom data source (i.e. synchronizing data _to_ Nautobot) SSoT integration with a remote system.
-We will be using static data as the remote system, but it should be easy enough to substitute this later for any external systemy ou want to integrate with.
+This tutorial will walk you through building a custom DataSource (i.e. synchronizing data _to_ Nautobot) SSoT integration with a remote system.
+We will be using static data as the remote system, but it should be easy enough to substitute this later for any external system you want to integrate with.

 *Familiarity with [DiffSync](https://diffsync.readthedocs.io/en/latest/) and with developing [Nautobot Jobs](https://nautobot.readthedocs.io/en/latest/additional-features/jobs/) is a plus, but important concepts will be explained or linked to along the way.**